 there is some material entity c, b s-depends on c & a s-depends on c.
-[090-001]
+[090-001] ]

-Axiom: if a has_participant b at t & b is a generically dependent continuant, then
+a(has_participant)[Axiom: if a has_participant b at t & b is a generically dependent continuant, then

 there is some material entity c, b g-depends on c & a s-depends on c.
-[091-001]
+[091-001] ]

 Thus both specifically and generically dependent entities participate in processes – for example when a file is copied from one hard drive to another – but only via the bearers of their specifically dependent concretizations.
 The underlying idea is that when something changes, then a material entity changes.
 All change supervenes in this sense on material change.